NoorseenQandil/Bookmarker-CRUDS-System/README.md

 # Bookmarker-CRUDS-System
+Created with HTML, CSS, Bootstrap and java script

+## Main objective
-Bookmarker is a CRUDS System to save your favourite links ,Created with HTML, CSS, Bootstrap and java script
+Bookmarker is a CRUDS System to save your favourite links by adding its name and url.

 ## Design
 ![Uploading design.PNG…]()